aaronkplatt/aaronkplatt-NoteTaker.github.io/README.md

 # Credits

-* I want to thank Matthew Rogers for some help and Matt Milici
+* I want to thank Matthew Rogers and Matt Milici for some help cleaning up the application

 # License